-The following table sets forth the director class, name, age as of April 3, 2023, and other information for each member of our Board:
+The following table sets forth the director class, name, age as of April 11, 2024, and other information for each member of our Board:

-Name Class Age Position Director Since Year Current Term Expires Year Term Expires For Which Nominated

-Peter Cannito Ι 50 Chairman, Chief Executive Officer and President 2021 2025

-Kirk Konert Ι 36 Director 2021 2025

-Jonathan E. Baliff II 59 Chief Financial Officer and Director 2021 2023 2026

-Reggie Brothers II 63 Director 2021 2023 2026

-Les Daniels II 76 Director 2021 2023 2026

-Michael Bevacqua III 64 Director 2022 2024

-John S. Bolton III 55 Director 2021 2024

-David Kornblatt III 63 Director 2022 2024
+Name Class Age Position Director Since Year Current Term Expires Year Term Expires For Which Nominated Peter Cannito I 51 Chairman, Chief Executive Officer and President 2021 2025 I , Joanne O. Isham I 68 Director 2024 2025 Kirk Konert Ι 37 Director 2021 2025 Jonathan E. Baliff II 60 Chief Financial Officer and Director 2021 2026 Reggie Brothers II 64 Director 2021 2026 Les Daniels Π 77 Director 2021 2026 Michael Bevacqua III 58 Director 2022 2024 2027 John S. Bolton III 56 Director 2021 2024 2027 David Kornblatt III 64 Director 2022 2024 2027

-We believe that in order for our Board to effectively guide us to long-term sustainable, dependable performance, it should be composed of individuals with sophistication and experience in the many disciplines that impact our business.
+We believe that in order for our Board to effectively guide us to long-term sustainable and dependable performance, it should be composed of individuals with sophistication and experience in the many disciplines that impact our business.
 In order to best serve our shareholders, we seek to have a Board, as a whole, that is competent in key corporate disciplines, including risk management, crisis management, leadership, regulatory issues, reputational issues, accounting and financial acumen, business judgment, governance, social responsibility, strategy and strategic planning.
 Additionally, we desire that the Board have specific knowledge related to our industry, such as expertise in aerospace and space infrastructure.
 The Nominating and Corporate Governance Committee believes that all directors must, at a minimum, meet the criteria set forth in the Company's Code of Conduct and Ethics and the Corporate Governance Guidelines, which specify, among other things, that the Nominating and Corporate Governance Committee considers criteria such as independence, diversity, age, skills, and experience in the context of the needs of the Board.
-In addressing issues of diversity in particular, the Nominating and Corporate Governance Committee considers a nominee's differences in gender, ethnicity, tenure skills and gualifications.
+In addressing issues of diversity in particular, the Nominating and Corporate Governance Committee considers a nominee's differences in gender, ethnicity, tenure, skills and qualifications.
 The Nominating and Corporate Governance Committee believes that diversity of backgrounds and viewpoints is a key attribute for a director nominee.
 While we do not have a formal policy on diversity, when considering the selection of director nominees, the Nominating and Corporate Governance Committee considers individuals with diverse viewpoints, accomplishments, cultural background, professional expertise, and diversity in gender, ethnicity, race, skills and geographic representation, that, when considered as a group, provide a sufficient mix of perspectives to allow the Board to best fulfill its responsibilities to the long-term interests of our shareholders.
-Currently, of the eight directors on our Board, one is racially/ethnically diverse.
+Currently, of the nine directors on our Board, one is female and one is racially/ethnically diverse.
 The Nominating and Corporate Governance Committee also considers a combination of factors for each director, including (a) the nominee's ability to represent all shareholders without a conflict of interest, (b) the nominee's ability to work in and promote a productive environment, (c) whether the nominee has sufficient time and willingness to fulfill the substantial duties and responsibilities of a director, (d) whether the nominee has demonstrated the high level of character, ethics and integrity expected by the Company, (e) whether the nominee possesses the broad professional and leadership experience and skills necessary to effectively respond to the complex issues encountered by a publicly-traded company, (f) the nominee's ability to apply sound and independent business judgment and (g) the diverse attributes of the nominee, such as differences in background, qualifications and personal characteristics.